The Afghan Whigs: Lyrical themes

-Since the band's formation, certain themes have been noted as developing Dulli's songwriting for The Afghan Whigs and beyond – in particular, his mixing of black humor with topics such as drug addiction, sexual deviancy and suicidal thoughts, which often seem more personal and provocative due to their frequent embrace of the first person.
-Many notable The Afghan Whigs' songs are rooted in exploring power battles in romantic relationships.
+Since the band's formation, certain themes have been noted as developing Dulli's songwriting for the Afghan Whigs and beyond – in particular, his mixing of black humor with topics such as drug addiction, sexual deviancy, and suicidal thoughts, which often seem more personal and provocative due to their frequent embrace of the first person.
+Many notable the Afghan Whigs' songs are rooted in exploring power battles in romantic relationships.
 Gentlemen in particular has been cited for its frank and uncomfortable exploration of masculine tropes and expectations, including elements of sadomasochism and alienation.
 Black Love meanwhile, contains lyrics about revenge and honesty.

-Dulli's songs with The Afghan Whigs also betray a fascination with and sympathy for the anti-hero, which he attributed to an influential conversation with his grandfather during childhood: "I remember as a kid watching a cowboys-and-Indians movie and I was rooting for the cowboys… My grandfather asked me why, and I said, `Because they're the good guys.'
+Dulli's songs with the Afghan Whigs also betray a fascination with and sympathy for the anti-hero, which he attributed to an influential conversation with his grandfather during childhood:

+I remember as a kid watching a cowboys-and-Indians movie and I was rooting for the cowboys ...
+My grandfather asked me why, and I said, 'Because they're the good guys.'
 And my grandfather explained to me that the Indians were fighting for their land and that the cowboys were trying to steal it from them.
-Then he said something to me that I never forgot, which was, `Good people aren't good all the time and bad people aren't bad all the time.'
-I've been exploring that gray area ever since the idea that saints can fall and sinners can transcend."
+Then he said something to me that I never forgot, which was, 'Good people aren't good all the time and bad people aren't bad all the time.'
+I've been exploring that gray area ever since the idea that saints can fall and sinners can transcend.

 Covers

 The Afghan Whigs are known for their cover songs as well as their original material – in particular, freely reinterpreted songs from the soul music and R&B canon that they were exposed to in their youth.
-However, The Afghan Whigs have never restricted their choices in covers by genre; even from their earliest concerts they have been known to cover songs like The Rolling Stones' "Cocksucker Blues" and Neil Young's "Like A Hurricane," as well as tracks made famous by The Supremes, Prince, PJ Harvey, The Fugees, and TLC.
-Congregation includes a version of "The Temple" from the soundtrack of Jesus Christ Superstar and they were also known to perform Pink Floyd's album The Wall in its entirety.
-The Whigs have covered a rare 1970 soul song by Marie "Queenie" Lyons, "See and Don't See," although the band continues to explore contemporary material as well, such as "Love Crimes" by current R&B iconoclast Frank Ocean, which was debuted on the band's 2012 reunion tour.
-The band also recorded a cover of the Lou Reed song "I Love You, Suzanne" for the album The Power of The Heart: A Tribute To Lou Reed.
-It was released by Light In The Attic Records on April 20, 2024.
+However, the Afghan Whigs have never restricted their choices in covers by genre; even from their earliest concerts they have been known to cover songs like the Rolling Stones' "Cocksucker Blues" and Neil Young's "Like A Hurricane", as well as tracks made famous by the Supremes, Prince, PJ Harvey, the Fugees, and TLC.
+Congregation includes a version of "The Temple" from the soundtrack of Jesus Christ Superstar, and they were also known to perform Pink Floyd's album The Wall in its entirety.
+The Whigs have covered a rare 1970 soul song by Marie "Queenie" Lyons, "See and Don't See", although the band continues to explore contemporary material as well, such as "Love Crimes" by current R&B iconoclast Frank Ocean, which was debuted on the band's 2012 reunion tour.
+The band also recorded a cover of the Lou Reed song "I Love You, Suzanne" for the album The Power of the Heart: A Tribute to Lou Reed.
+It was released by Light in the Attic Records on April 20, 2024.
+In 2025, the band released a limited edition 7" single of the songs "Fake Like" by Poliça and "Downtown" by Still Corners through Shake It Records.